 Fortunately, Vietnam has become increasingly open to foreign investment, particularly in real estate.
-Vietnam used to only allow foreigners with residence visas to buy property, but in 2015, it lifted that restriction.
+Vietnam used to only allow foreigners with residence visas to buy property, but lifted that restriction fairly recently.

-While Vietnamese real estate laws are relatively strict, and full foreign freehold ownership isn’t yet allowed, the country is moving in a positive direction.
+While Vietnamese real estate laws are strict compared to elsewhere in ASEAN, and full foreign freehold ownership isn’t yet allowed, the country is moving in a positive direction.
 It’s still not as easy as nearby Malaysia or even Thailand though.

 How Much Does a Saigon Condo Cost?

 Despite Vietnam’s rapid economic growth, Saigon continues to have some of the lowest real estate prices in Asia.

 Average property values in HCMC are substantially lower than in similar cities, such as Bangkok or Kuala Lumpur.
 They’re also a small fraction of housing costs in Singapore or Hong Kong.

 On average, you’ll pay just over $2,000 per square meter for a standard apartment in the city.
 Buying a luxury condo in Ho Chi Minh City often costs upwards of $5,000 per square meter though.